huanggoufeng/Hello-World/README.md

 # Hello-World

-This is a sample repository created by Claude..
+This is a sample repository created by Claude...